Synchronization and phase transition of two-dimensional self-rotating clock models

-Mathematically, it has been proved that synchronization can occur in noisy discrete-state oscillator systems with 3D short-range interactions~\cite{nonergodic} and with 1D or 2D long-range interactions~\cite{onetwodimensional}.
-However, whether synchronization emerges among noisy discrete-state oscillators with 2D short-range interactions remains unresolved.
 Meanwhile, in statistical physics, more and more discrete-state dynamic models have been developed and explored due to their simplicity and universality.
 Prominent examples include: the unidirectionally rotating 3-state oscillator model~\cite{wood_PhysRevE,wood_PhysRevLett,rosas_synchronization_2020}; the non-reciprocal Ising model (equivalent to a rotating 4-state clock model)~\cite{Nonreciprocal_pre,Nonreciprocal_prl,Guislain_2024,twopopulationIsing}; the dissipative Ising model~\cite{dai_pra_curie,rhythmicisingmodel}; and the driven or active Potts model~\cite{MinimalNPT,driven_Potts,syndriven_Potts,ScalingCorrelations,noguchi_cycling_2024,noguchi_spatiotemporal_2025,Noguchi_2025}.
 These studies apparently suggest that synchronization of locally coupled discrete-state oscillators appears only in dimensions three and above and is absent in two dimensions~\cite{swart_course,wood_PhysRevE,Nonreciprocal_pre}.